garv-shah/brain/content/notes/School Subjects/Algorithmics/SAT/Garv's SAT- Friendship Network.md

 urlcolor: red
 ---

-I will start and end my day at my house, picking up all my friends along the way.
+The general problem of planning trips with friends can be made more specific by considering scenarios for hangouts.
+In this particular scenario, my friends have decided that we want to travel in one big travel party and I will start and end my day at my house, picking up all my friends along the way.
+This form of hangout is quite common with my friends, where we pick up people along the way to get to a final destination.
 The algorithm will find the quickest route to pick up all my friends, go to our desired location(s), and drop them all off before I go back to my own house.
 It will then return to me the traversal path, the time taken, and my cost for transport throughout the day.

 ## Information to Consider